Andrew McCutchen Player Props: Pirates vs. Rockies

-The Pittsburgh Pirates, including Andrew McCutchen (.282 on-base percentage in past 10 games, 68 points below season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates and Andrew McCutchen (.276 slugging percentage over his past 10 games, including one homer), battle starter Antonio Senzatela and the Colorado Rockies at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game, he reached base in his only plate appearance against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-3) against the Rockies.

 Andrew McCutchen Game Info & Props vs. the Rockies